2022 6 Hours of Fuji: Hour 2

-The first GTE Pro pitstops came around 10 minutes after the first hour, with the #91 doing a driver change and dropping behind the #64 Corvette, which had a tense moment in the pits as the car was going slowly in the pitlane and had to be pushed into its box, likely having ran out of fuel - losing 45 seconds in the pits.
+The first GTE Pro pitstops came around 10 minutes after the first hour, with the #91 doing a driver change and dropping behind the #64 Corvette, which had a tense moment in the pits as the car was going slowly in the pitlane and had to be pushed into its box, likely having run out of fuel - losing 45 seconds in the pits.
 By the time the pit sequence was over, it was both Ferraris - #51 and #52 leading #92 and #91 - and the unfortunate #64 nearly 40 seconds behind.

 The battle for the lead in GTEAm since the start of the race still continues with #777 and #98, now with their Bronze drivers Hoshino and Dalla Lana picking up the battle left by their top rated drivers, #33 still watching from behind.

-Of the LMP2 frontrunners, the #28 was the first to stop for fuel at the second cycle, with #31 and #38 folloing in the next lap; the #9 Prema with a conservative fuel strategy was able to run a lap longer before pitting, taking fuel and all 4 tyres and coming out behind the leading cars #28 and #31, followed by the #38 at the 4h30m mark.
+Of the LMP2 frontrunners, the #28 was the first to stop for fuel at the second cycle, with #31 and #38 following in the next lap; the #9 Prema with a conservative fuel strategy was able to run a lap longer before pitting, taking fuel and all 4 tyres and coming out behind the leading cars #28 and #31, followed by the #38 at the 4h30m mark.

 40 seconds ahead of the next car - the #94 Peugeot, the Toyotas were back with a half second within each other on lap 63, with the #7 piloted by Kobayashi following team orders and handing the lead to the faster #8 in the hands of Buemi, pulling out a 1.5 second gap in the next few laps.